sled-group/chat-with-nerf/README.md

 python -m pip install -e .
 ns-train -h
 ```
 Note that specific CUDA 11.3 is required.
-For further information, please check NeRFStudio installation
+For further information, please check nerfstudio installation
 guide.

 Then locally you need to run